Sboncio/test/README.md

 The goal of this tutorial is to teach you:

-- how to make your first repository (sometimes refered to as a repo),
+- How to make your first repository (sometimes refered to as a repo)
-- clone it to your local computer,
+- Clone it to your local computer
-- make a change,
+- Make a change,
-- push it back up to github.
+- Push it back up to github.

 Now that you have Github Desktop installed, know what Git and Github are, and what we're going to do, let's get started: